This set of VLSI Assessment Questions and Answers focuses on “Device Modelling and Performance Estimation – 2”.

 d) none of the mentioned

-Explanation: Depletion mode MESFET operates as reverse baised (Vt is lesser than Vgs) and enhancement mode MESFET operates as forward baised.
+Explanation: Depletion mode MESFET operates as reverse biased (Vt is lesser than Vgs) and enhancement mode MESFET operates as forward biased.

 2. Pinch-off voltage is equal to

 a) built-in potential

 c) sum of built-in potential and applied voltage